lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Doom Guide : Jovier Glemden (The head priest, and senior of Keefe) Most solemn order of the silent shroud.
 Crypt of Xandria, no traces of magic or burglary found.
+Walls carved, and painted with scenes of a human woman, in various locations:
+- Mountain
+- Staring in rain with lighting
+- sitting in a  room behind a fireplace
+- Holding a snake in a garden
+- Working in a lab, with bubbling vials
+- Various other depictions

 ## Loot: